 *As an Amazon Associate I earn from qualifying purchases.
 This post may contain affiliate links, which means that I may make a commission from any purchases at no additional cost to you.
 Thank you for your support!

-When our current situation hit the country…beef was in short supply and pork was plentiful!
 As I walked the meat department trying to stick to my “2 package” limit of meat…I stumbled upon a package of Cubed Pork Steak.
 I was intrigued.
 (Does that say something about my life when I get excited about pork steaks?)
 We had never had it before.

 My husband isn’t generally a huge fan of pork chops, so I was hopeful this package of cubed pork steaks would be as tender and juicy as his big brother… beef cube steaks!
 I thought “If beef cube steaks are good in a “chicken friend coating”…maybe pork would be too”.